-Back in 2013, Amazon’s CEO Jeff Bezos announced that his company is developing a drone-based delivery system called Amazon Prime Air which would be delivering products under five pounds in locations within 10 miles of Amazon’s fulfillment centers within just 30 minutes or less.
-While that was more of a publicity stunt, Amazon is actually investing in a drone-based delivery system that will do a similar service to what they publicized.
-Research continues.
+In 2013, Amazon’s CEO Jeff Bezos announced that his company was developing a drone-based delivery system called Amazon Prime Air that would be delivering products under five pounds in locations within 10 miles of Amazon’s fulfillment centers within just 30 minutes or less.
+There are, of course, many hurdles to overcome to realize this dream.
+But Amazon is keeping at it.
 As of November 2017, it announced the development of a drone that would self-destruct during flight, if required, to keep people safe.

-In fact, developing the drone-based delivery system is a major indicator that Amazon is well ahead of other players in the retail industry and it is doing everything possible to leverage all of the latest supply chain technologies to maintain their supply chain the clear market leader.
+Research and regulatory compliance updates continue, but there is no concrete date yet for the official flight of Amazon's drones.
+Still, developing the drone-based delivery system is a major indicator that Amazon is doing everything possible to leverage all of the latest supply chain technologies to maintain its place as the clear market leader.

-Amazon is not just a retail giant anymore as it produces a wide variety of products including batteries, backpacks, Bluetooth speakers, iPhone chargers, dog poop bags and more.
-In fact, in the near future Amazon would include more and more product categories in its manufacturing product arsenal.
+Amazon is not just a retail giant anymore.
+It now produces a wide variety of products including batteries, backpacks, Bluetooth speakers, iPhone chargers, dog poop bags and more.
+Its product manufacturing arsenal continues to expand to include more and more categories.

-Amazon somehow understood that many of the third-party products it is selling to customers could be produced at much lower prices.
-With the massive volume in which Amazon operates deals, it is dealing with high volume situations which lend themselves to low-cost production.
+Amazon understood that it could produce many of the third-party products it is selling to customers at much lower prices.
+The company's high volume naturally lends itself to low-cost production.
 As a result, the manufacturing sector of Amazon is making it financially stronger while grabbing market share from many manufacturing companies.
-This combination of manufacturing to support its retail operations provides Amazon with an important revenue growth opportunity.
+This manufacturing support for its retail operations provides Amazon with an important revenue growth opportunity.

 The Bottom Line